pymc-devs/pymc.io/blog/chris_F_pydata2022.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/911d4A1U0BE?start=3" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 <br>

-## Outline

-- The basics of Bayes

-- Bayesian intuition

-- What is a probabilistic model?

-- Solving a simple model without specialized software

-- Building models in PyMC

-- Picking prior distributions

-- The data-generating model

-- Transformed variables

-- Estimating models with Markov chain Monte Carlo

-- How can we estimate a model with sampling?

-- The Hamiltonian Monte Carlo algorithm

-- MCMC in PyMC

-- What to do when things go wrong

-- Model checking

-- Summarizing your model with plots and tables

-- Did our inference algorithm work as expected?

-- Is our model generating reasonable and believable results?

-- The Bayesian workflow.

 ## Timestamps
 [00:00](https://www.youtube.com/watch?v=911d4A1U0BE&t=0s) Welcome!